Hucking and North Downs

 Follow right hand edge of field to gate.

-Through gate, immediately go through another gate
+Through gate, go straight down to another gate

-through another gate to bottom of dry valley.
+then down to bottom of dry valley.

 Turn left along valley bottom through wood,